acagamic/starter-hugo-academic/content/newsletter/01-how-to-use-composition-and-cues-to-guide-the-player/index.md

 ---
 title: How to Use Composition and Cues to Guide the Player
-subtitle: The Acagamic Tip Tuesday (Issue 1)
+subtitle: The Acagamic Tip Tuesday \#02

 # Summary for listings and search engines
 summary: Use artistic composition and environmental cues to guide players smoothly through your game.